seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

 Render entire page
 ```

-This model worked well for traditional websites.
+This model worked well for document‑style websites.

-However, modern applications don't behave this way.
+But modern applications behave differently.

-Think about applications you use every day:
+Think about tools you use every day:

-* Gmail
+- Gmail
-* Notion
+- Notion
-* GitHub
+- GitHub
-* Linear
+- Linear
-* Slack
+- Slack
-* Discord
+- Discord

 When you navigate between screens, the entire application does not disappear and reload.

-Instead, most of the interface remains stable.
+Most of the interface remains stable—only certain regions change. [en.nextjs](https://en.nextjs.im/docs/app)

----
+***

 # What Actually Changes?